dgmouris/zero_to_api/README.md

         ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_users_success.png)

 ## Testing your api!
 - let's open your rest client!
-I'm using the "Advanced Rest Client" plugin for chrome.
+I'm using the "Firefox Rest Client" add on.
+    Note if you don't have one of these please see the links in the "Prereqs section".
 - Comment out the line in your `settings.py` in your `REST_FRAMEWORK` object
 ```python
 REST_FRAMEWORK = {